Code-Institute-Submissions/sammanomar-project2/README.md

 # 8. Design

-I have gathered many ideas and researches from various websites and sources and compiled them interactively in this website using my own structure
+I have gathered many ideas and researches from various sources and compiled them in this website using my own structure

-My aim has been to create a clean looking website where there is a balance between colors, images and functionality.
+My aim has been to create a clean and neat looking website where there is a balance between colors, images and functionality.

 Puzzle game website is a 1 pages website. it consists of 10 different puzzle picutres along with 3 different levels of difficulty. radio button and buttons were place neatly to ensure easy navigation between different levels and images.

 # 9. Colors

-The color palette was created using white, black, light grey in compatible with the background pictures and colors.
+The color palette was created using simple white, black, light grey in compatible with the puzzle pictures and colors.

 # 10.Typography